 There’s a particular and vexing area of my life where I’ve had a contentious relationship with someone.
 We don’t engage often but when we did, I could feel intense anger and aggression surge into my bloodstream.
 My experiences with said person had often left me shaken and upset.
 Understandably.

-gas on a spark
+gas on a flame

 I’ve also had it pointed out to me–by a very neutral and caring third party–that I’ve been a significant contributor to the dynamic and tension.
 Actually, the bigger contributor, though it certainly didn’t feel like that when I was in the thick of things.